sonic-net/SONiC/doc/pmon/pmon_multiasic_design.md

 #### **DaemonBase**

 - Introduce namespace parameter to db\_connect to connect to DB in a namespace
-- Additional API&#39;s needed for the following,
+- Additional API's needed for the following,
   - Check if it is multi-asic platform
   - Get the number of asic&#39;s in the device.
   - Get the namespaces mapped to front-end ASIC&#39;s in the device.